We enjoyed a great evening and slept well even though it rained through the night.

 N62 29.434 W143 08.498

-Just south of the Sportsman Lodge, the Trail Creek crosses the road.
+South of the Sportsman Lodge, a creek runs across the road.
 The roadbed was soft but passable when we were there.
 I was glad we were not towing the trailer!

 Trail Creek Crossing near Mile 29 on Nabesna Road -